Prudhviteja9/AscendoAI/README.md

 Limited to a safe count (e.g., 40) for LLM processing

-This matches the requirement from the assessment on page 1:

 “Find jobs in Field Service — this can be from... job posting sites with free API… refreshed every hour.”

-Assessment for Solutions Intern

 2. AI Insight & Community Content Layer